Watercolor style animation in Clip Studio PAINT

 13. Cool Watercolor Brushes

-Now I am going to use 2 types of brushes for the animation shadow, to paint I will choose Watercolor Wash and Wet Mix:
+Now I'm going to use 2 types of brushes for the shadow of the animation, to paint I'll choose Watercolour and Wet Blend:

-Now we are going to paint on the "Shadow 1" layer of each of the animation drawings, to improve our animation even more artistically, making it look like a watercolor painting.
+Now we are going to paint on the "Shadow 1" layer of each of the animation drawings, to further artistically improve our animation by making it look like a watercolor painting.

-Achieving for the moment the following result, but we need a little more:
+Achieving the following result for the moment, but we need a little more:

 Now we will paint on the "Shadow 2" layer to add more details: